plops/cl-cpp-generator2/example/146_mch_mcu/README_register.md

 what follows is the description of some of the registers:

+as the registers are consecutive in memory you can also define the structure of the registers and use placement new to get their addresses.

+## Prompts for Gemini / GPT4

+write code to represent usb registers of the CH592 MCU in modern c++. it shall be convenient to use.

 The base address of the USB controller is 0x40008000 and the USB related registers are divided into 3 parts, some of which are multiplexed in host and device mode.